hernandoabella/coding-clash/README.md

 # 🔥🛡️ Coding Clash ⚔️💥
-Battle your friend to a coding challenge.
+Battle your friends in a coding challenge.